 In Thailand, they don’t just have world-class hospitals.
 They also have world-class dental care.

-Also, most of the doctors and dentists have master-degrees as well as other degree and certificate in America, Europe, Australia and other English speaking countries.
-Because the Thai doctors and dentists study Western medication, they don’t study Chinese medication, but they have that too find you’re looking for that.
-Which mean they speak good to perfect English because they read English to study Western medication.
-You won’t have any problem with the language if you speak English.
+Most doctors and dentists have master’s degrees as well as other degrees and certificates in America, Europe, Australia, and other English-speaking countries.
+Because the Thai doctors and dentists study Western medication, they don’t study Chinese medicine, but they have that too, if you’re looking for that.
+Which means they speak good to perfect English because they read English to study Western medicine.
+You won’t have any problems with the language if you speak English.

-Of course, nothing is perfect – if you look for it online.
-You will find stories where some people were misdiagnoses or given the wrong medication.
-Even though Thailand has some the best hospitals in Southeast Asia, it’s not 100% perfect just like anywhere else.
+Of course, nothing is perfect – if you look for it online, that is.
+You will find stories where some people were misdiagnosed or given the wrong medication.
+Even though Thailand has some of the best hospitals in Southeast Asia, it’s not 100% perfect just like anywhere else.

-One last note on the medical care in Thailand versus the Philippines.
-If you do a quick Google search about best countries for medical tourism.
-You will find many of those articles will talk about Thailand and compare that to the Philippines.
+One last note on medical care in Thailand versus the Philippines: If you do a quick Google search about the best countries for medical tourism, you’ll find many of those articles will talk about Thailand and compare it to the Philippines.

 Getting the best medical care depends more on (a) selecting the right doctors and (b) trusting in a “Medical Travel Certified” medical tourism company with professional care management services at the destination.